Seven-Limit Just Intonation

 about 6 cents.

 I had correctly guessed that the simpler septimal intervals would fall just off of the chromatic diagonal in a schismatic temperament, but I was a little surprised to see their placement above.
 I had guessed that the unusual 5-limit intervals GrM2 and Acm2 (in contrast to the diatonic Grm2 and AcM2) would be tempered together with simple septimal intervals.
 And they might be in another temperament of course.
-But I like this one quite a lot and won't be looking too hard for other septimal schismatic temperaments.

-I've said that the last two basis vectors are are tempered out, i.e. tuned to a a frequency ratio of 1/1, but what about the first two basis vectors, SpGr1 and Sbm2?
+I've said that the last two basis vectors are are tempered out, i.e. tuned to a frequency ratio of 1/1, but what about the first two basis vectors, SpGr1 and Sbm2?
 We could try tuning them justly, but this will give us impure harmonics.
 Instead, let's figure out what tuning of the grid vectors will get us a pure octave and a pure 7th harmonic.

-The easiest way I know to do this is to define a temperament that has 1) the same tempered commas as the grid layout and 2) prime harmonics for its other two basis elements:
+The easiest way that I know to do this is to define a temperament that has 1) the same tempered commas as the grid layout and 2) prime harmonics for its other two basis elements:

 t(P8, Sbm7, SpGrGr1, AcAcA0) = (2/1, 7/4, 1/1, 1/1)